 - Worm correctly for weight - do not under-dose.

-- By using a program you can expose worms to fewer drugs and lessen their chances of becoming multi-drug resistant, compared to a "scatter gun" approach when you remember.
+- By following advice you can expose worms to fewer drugs and lessen their chances of becoming multi-drug resistant, compared to a "scatter gun" approach when you remember.

-- Worm strategically at different times of the year, using the most effective drug for the prevalent type of worm.
+- Worm strategically, and only when advised at different times of the year, using the most effective drug for the prevalent type of worm.

-- Consult our programme or feel free to call us at the office to discuss your requirements on 0808 168 5580.
+- Consult our vets, feel free to call us at the office to discuss your requirements on 0808 168 5580.